 5.6 Following an amended planning consent for 900 units, remediation work started on site, however work has since stalled.
-The Council is committed to facilitating the development of this major brownfield site and has allocated the site for housing in the emerging Local Plan (Ref: site 10HA).
+The Council is committed to facilitating the development of this major brownfield site and has put forward the site as a proposed allocation for housing in the emerging Local Plan (Ref: site 10HA).